ngrx/platform/projects/ngrx.io/content/guide/store/recipes/angular-elements.md

 ng g library my-counter
 ```
 2. Follow the instructions in the [Getting Started Guide](guide/store#installation) to create a new counter store complete with actions, reducer, and module.
-3. The only difference here is to split the code for increment, decrement and reset into sepearate components.
+3. The only difference here is to split the code for increment, decrement and reset into seperate components.
 4. Rename `app.module.ts` to `counter.module.ts` file and add the below code.
 <code-example header="src/lib/counter.module.ts" path="store-elements/projects/my-counter/src/lib/counter.module.ts">
 </code-example>